America’s FGM Shame: Detroit Doctor Charged With Carrying Out Female Genital Mutilation

 “The genitals of both girls and boys needs to be protected from the harm of any genital cutting practice.
 Michigan has one of the highest rates of circumcision in the world.
 This unnecessary custom violates a child’s right to bodily integrity and normal functions.”

-Michigan doctor, wife arrested for allegedly conspiring to perform female genital mutilation #FoxNewsUS https://t.co/tp6VZZXhmH pic.twitter.com/r4YpkRGT1h
+Michigan doctor, wife arrested for allegedly conspiring to perform female genital mutilation #FoxNewsUShttps://t.co/tp6VZZXhmHpic.twitter.com/r4YpkRGT1h

 – Fox News (@FoxNews) April 22, 2017